 If you’d like to talk through your options for adjusting your spring plans, contact your local Cargill agronomist.
 We’re always ready to look at your situation and recommend a strategy that will work for you.

 Blackhawk is a registered trademark of Nufarm Ltd. Heat LQ is a registered trademark of BASF SE.
-Korrex II is a trademark of The Dow Chemical Company.
+Korrex II is a trademark of Production Agriscience Canada Company, Dow AgroSciences and Pioneer and affiliated companies or their respective owners.
 MicroEssentials, S10, S15, and SZ are trademarks of The Mosaic Company.